TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 <br />

-On the other hand, the `/config` folder has several directories.
+On the other hand, the `/config` folder has several directories:

 <br />